Kwaza language: Morphological aspect -ry-

-It is also important to note that the paucal morpheme -ry- applies only to humans and animals in Kwaza.
+The paucal morpheme -ry- applies only to humans and animals in Kwaza.
 For example:

 Negation

 In Kwaza, the morpheme -he- is one of the negation morphemes, which creates the negative in predicates and propositions when bound together.
 In this negation morpheme, the negative usually comes before the person and mood marking.
 For example:

 However, if the clause in the sentence is declarative, and there is no clear argument cross-reference, the declarative mood marker is -tse.

 Reduplication

 Reduplication in the language is very common, and occurs in many contexts, some of which include lexical roots, constituent syllables of roots, verbal person inflections and other parts of morphemes.
 In Kwaza, reduplication can also represent a past tense construction, if the person cross-reference morpheme is reduplicated.
 This is particularly interesting since in the Kwaza language, there is zero specific marking of past and present.

 Whereas something involving pain in the present tense would take this form:

 In these examples, we see the reduplication of the first person singular, which in the language presents a first person past tense state.
 Another form of reduplication is root reduplication, which occurs with the repetition of the entire root which can occur with repetitive, progressive, durative and intensifying meaning which is attested both with verbal and adverbial roots.
 For example:

 There is also another way in the Kwaza language where reduplication occurs to intensify meaning.
 Repetition of a syllable of the lexical root may also occur with repetitive and intensifying meaning, oftentimes it is the first syllable which is reduplicated: